ICT4LT

 If you wish to save an audio file from a Web page, follow this procedure:

-A word of warning: WAV files tend to be BIG, so make sure you have enough storage space on your hard drive.
+A word of warning: WAV files tend to be quite big, so make sure you have enough storage space on your hard drive.
 MP3 files are much smaller.

-Now try the above, using the following audio file: soundfile1.wav.
-This is a short sound file from the TELL Consortium German Encounters CD-ROM.
+Now try the above procedure, using the following audio file from the TELL Consortium German Encounters CD-ROM: soundfile1.wav

-A word of warning: Video files can be HUGE, so make sure you have enough storage space on your hard drive.
+A word of warning: video files can be very big, so make sure you have enough storage space on your hard drive.

 ...but see Section 2.5 (below), headed Copyright issues.
 See also Davies (1998).